Henry A. Wallace: Tenure

 Economic conditions became chaotic, and Roosevelt decided new leadership was needed.
-In early 1942 he established the War Production Board with businessman Donald Nelson in charge as Wallace became a minor member of the War Production Board.
-He continued to serve as head of the BEW, which was now far less important: it was now charged with importing the raw materials such as rubber necessary for war production.
-Wallace struggled to carve out authority for the BEW, demanding that American purchases in Latin America raise the standard of living of the workers.
+In early 1942 he established the War Production Board with businessman Donald Nelson in charge and Wallace as a member.
+Wallace continued to serve as head of the BEW, now charged with importing the raw materials such as rubber necessary for war production.
+He used his BEW position to demand that American purchases in Latin America raise the standard of living of the workers there.
 In the process he clashed privately with Secretary of State Cordell Hull, who opposed American interference in another state's internal affairs.
-The national media dramatically covered Wallace's public battle with Jesse H. Jones, the Secretary of Commerce who was also in charge of the Reconstruction Finance Corporation (RFC), which paid the purchases bills BEW made.
+The national media dramatically covered Wallace's public battle with Jesse H. Jones, the Secretary of Commerce who was also in charge of the Reconstruction Finance Corporation (RFC), which paid the bills for the purchases BEW made.
 Roosevelt's standard strategy for executive management was to give two different people the same role, expecting controversy would result.
 He wanted the agencies' heads to bring the controversy to him so he could make the decision.
 On August 21, 1942, Roosevelt explicitly wrote to all his department heads that disagreements "should not be publicly aired, but are to be submitted to me by the appropriate heads of the conflicting agencies."
 Anyone going public had to resign.
 Wallace denounced Jones for blocking funding for purchases of raw materials in Latin America needed for the war effort.
 Jones called on Congress and the public for help, calling Wallace a liar.
 According to James MacGregor Burns, Jones, a leader of Southern conservative Democrats, was "taciturn, shrewd, practical, cautious".
 Wallace, deeply distrusted by Democratic party leaders, was the "hero of the Lib Labs, dreamy, utopian, even mystical, yet with his own bent for management and power."
 On July 15, 1943, Roosevelt stripped both men of their roles in the matter.
 BEW was reorganized as the Office of Economic Warfare, and put under Leo Crowley.
 The loss of the BEW was a major blow to Wallace's prestige.
 He now had no agency and a weak political base on the left wing of the Democratic Party.
 But he still had visibility, ambition and an articulate voice, and remained a loyal Roosevelt supporter.
 He was not renominated for vice president but in 1945 Roosevelt fired Jones and made Wallace Secretary of Commerce.